-These programs might include courses in foundational sciences, such as biology, chemistry, and physics.
-Higher mathematics may also be required.
+These programs usually include courses in foundational sciences like biology, chemistry and physics.
+High-level mathematics may also be required.
 Courses specifically related to animals include animal behavior, zoology, and marine mammalogy and physiology.
-Oceanography, marine ecology, evolution, and topics on conservation are courses that may be part of a marine biology program.
+Oceanography, marine ecology, evolution and conservation courses are typically incorporated into marine biology programs.

-- Gain skills in communication and public speaking.
 An important aspect of a dolphin trainer's job is educating the public about dolphins and marine conservation.
 This may be done by talking with zoo or aquarium visitors directly or by providing commentary over a microphone to a large group of spectators.
 Students may gain experience by adding drama and public speaking courses to their undergraduate education.

 Step 2: Earn Scuba Certification

-- Become certified in CPR and first aid.
 Some scuba programs also provide training in CPR and first aid.
 Since all three of these skills are required by many marine mammal facilities, completing such a program may allow aspiring dolphin trainers to learn all these skills in a short amount of time and in environments relevant to their future career.

-Step 3: Gain Dolphin Trainer Work Experience
+Step 3: Gain Work Experience

 Depending on where and how much experience is acquired, trainers may begin by shadowing more experienced trainers or complete a training period before they are allowed to perform more complex behavior training with the dolphins.
 Trainers can advance to senior-level positions as they get to know the dolphins under their care and as training techniques are refined and mastered.
 Trainers might work in aquarium settings or in a natural ocean environment.